wingmingchan/php7-cascade-ws-ns/README.md

 # php7-cascade-ws-ns
 My Cascade web service library, using namespaces, written in PHP 7 for Cascade 8.1.
 <p>Last modified: 1/5/2017, 1:50 PM</p>
-<p>This version of the library makes use of features in PHP 7.
-Since I have just started making changes,
+<p>This version of the library makes use of features in PHP 7.</p>
-most files are identical to those in the older version.
-Everything is posted here so that the library constantly remains complete with all new features I am adding, and users can use this version to take advantage of the new features.
-I expect that this upgrade process will last for a few months.</p>

 <h2>Purpose of the Upgrade</h2>
-<p>The library is being upgraded to PHP 7 due to two main reasons:</p>
+<p>The library has been upgraded to PHP 7 for two main reasons:</p>
 <ul>
 <li>When using parameter types and return types, I can have tighter control over client code</li>
 <li>I can use the type information, together with the ReflectionUtility class, to generate documentation pages; for an example of a generated page, see http://www.upstate.edu/cascade-admin/web-services/api/asset-classes/asset.php</li>